 Copper/water heat pipes are made of copper, use water as a working fluid and typically operate in the temperature range of 20 to 150°C. ACT manufactures copper/water heat pipes into two basic geometries: Tubular Heat Pipes and Planar Heat Pipes.
 The tubular heat pipes typically have outer diameters from 1/16″ (1.5mm) to 1.5″ (38mm).
 Custom diameters can be manufactured per customer requirements.
 The planar heat pipes are also called vapor chambers which are used as heat spreaders.
 To the left is a photo of a copper/water heat pipe manufactured at ACT.

-Copper/water heat pipes can be combined with other components to form heat transfer assemblies.
+Copper/water heat pipes can be combined with other components to form heat transfer assemblies, like this heat pipe heat sink example.